JoaoGuimaraes22/2020-Todo/Roadmap Diagram/Backend/Initial Learning/Learn a language/Functional Language/C#/Learn the language/Documentation/12. Operators/README.md

 - `%=`:
   - Modulus AND assignment operator;
   - It takes modulus using two operands and assigns the result to left operand;
+- `??=`:
+  - Null-coalescing assignment;
+  - Assigns value of the right operand only if the left operand is null
 - There are more for shift and bitwise operations, less used;

 **Miscellaneous Operators:**